HasB-G/SpongebobTDMacro/README.md

 * Hash could possibly be swapped out for Cyborg
 * Rhino could possibly be swapped for a sw 5* Richhard
 * Davy Jones and Chum only uses Units 1,2,4,5 the rest can be filler
+* Most secrets could probably be swapped for others

 ---